 The highest inflation rate for more than five years is taking its toll on savers.
 Here’s what you can do about it.

-The cost of living is now running at 3%, its highest level since March 2012.
-And keeping pace with the climbing cost of living is tough.
+The cost of living is now running at 2.4%, and keeping pace with the climbing cost of living is tough.

 The good news is, there are ways to beat the inflation monster.

 Keeping cash away from the taxman is another way to boost returns.
 And there’s a growing range of tax-free ISAs to choose from.
 You can slot funds, shares – and residential property – into ISAs.

 Bricklane.com offers a Property ISA, helping to diversify away from dismal rates on cash accounts.
 Your money is invested in bricks and mortar in some of the UK’s most popular buy-to-let locations, including Leeds, Manchester and Birmingham – and London.
 Plus, you don’t need a massive pile of cash – as you can invest from as little as £100.

 As your money is placed in an ISA, you benefit from tax-free rental income, alongside any movements in the value of the properties.
 You can invest as much as you like, but the tax-free chunk is capped at your annual ISA allowance – which stands at £20,000 for 2018/19.

 If you had invested in the Regional Capitals fund, for example, within a Property ISA, this would have returned 14.59% since September 2016.* The returns are based on rental income, and property value changes, after costs.

 But remember, if the properties perform poorly, you could lose money.
 Unlike with a cash ISA, as with any investing, returns from a Property ISA can fall as well as rise, and past performance isn’t a guide to the future.

 Also, tax rules can, and do, change – and their impact depends on your particular circumstances, which may also change.